-Fremont College's Paralegal Program will gladly consider all requests for transfer credits from an accredited institution.
-However, because the Paralegal program is approved by the American Bar Association (ABA), any legal specialty class credit transfers must come from an ABA approved Paralegal program.
-These credits may not be more than 3 years old from the date of registration at Fremont College and must match the Fremont catalog course description.
+Fremont University's Paralegal Program will gladly consider all requests for transfer credits from an accredited institution.
+However, because the Paralegal program is approved by the American Bar Association (ABA), any legal specialty class credit transfers must come from an ABA approved Paralegal program but must not be over 3 years old.
+These credits may not be more than 3 years old from the date of registration at Fremont University and must match the Fremont catalog course curriculum.
 The request for transfer may include a review of the student's portfolio of work done in the completion of the courses.
-Students must fulfill a minimum 15 quarter credits of legal specialty courses at Fremont College.
+Students must fulfill a minimum of 15 quarter credits of legal specialty courses at Fremont University.

 Evaluation of the requested transfer credit will be completed by the Director of the Paralegal program or by an expert instructor in the field of study.
 Classes not meeting this ABA standard will not be transferred.
-Courses in which the student received a C- or better are eligible for transfer credit.
-Any course receiving a grade of D or less will not be considered for transfer.
-Paralegal units from Fremont College or any of our past affiliates must meet the C- or better policy as well.
+Courses in which the student received a C or better are eligible for transfer credit.
+Any course receiving a grade of C- or less will not be considered for transfer.
+Paralegal units from Fremont University or any of our past affiliates must meet the C or better policy as well.

-General Education courses from an accredited institution will be accepted if they are no older than 5 years from the date of registration at Fremont College.
-These General Education courses must match the Fremont College course description.
-Each of these classes will be evaluated to ensure they match the Fremont College course description.
+General Education courses from an accredited institution will be accepted at the discretion of the Program Director with the approval of the Director of Academic Affairs from the date of registration at Fremont University.
+These General Education courses must match the Fremont University course description.
+Each of these classes will be evaluated to ensure they match the Fremont University course description.
 Classes not matching course descriptions will not be considered for transfer.
 Classes not meeting the standard in the ABA guidelines will not be transferred.
-General Education units from Fremont College or any of our past affiliates must meet the 5-year policy as well.
+General Education units from Fremont University or any of our past affiliates will be evaluated as other transcripts as well.

-Courses taken for a conferred degree, will be accepted.
+Courses taken for a conferred degree will be accepted.
 These units will be accepted without exception.
-There are generally, two additional General Education courses that are required for the student to be conferred an associate degree in Paralegal Studies.
+There are generally two additional General Education courses that are required for the student to be conferred an associate degree in Paralegal Studies.
 These may be waived per the ABA guidelines if the student has proven they are not needed as a part of past matriculation.